TITLE 89: SOCIAL SERVICES

 • Consideration of other accreditation organizations may be requested in writing with supporting documentation regarding the particular competency requirements for another designation.
 If approved by the Department, additional accreditation organizations will be added to this subsection (a)(6)(B)(i).

 ii) adjust the experience requirement (e.g., substituting management team experience for agency experience) when it is in the best interests of the CCP.
-The Department will continue to assure that any adjustment of the experience requirement will occur only when the health, safety and welfare of CCP clients and the quality of services provided will not be adversely affected.
+The Department will continue to assure that any adjustment of the experience requirement will occur only when the health, safety and welfare of CCP participants and the quality of services provided will not be adversely affected.

 7) Disclosure of information regarding past business practices of the provider agency and its affiliates, including the managers, directors or owners, relevant to the service applied for, involving, but not limited to, the following circumstances: